minseoky/minseoky/README.md

 ## Hi there 👋

-I am a backend engineer with a strong passion for building scalable and high-performance systems.
-After graduating with a degree in Software Engineering, I began working professionally on designing and implementing cloud-native architectures that are resilient, maintainable, and optimized for performance.
+I am a backend engineer with a strong passion for building scalable, high-performance systems.
+After graduating with a degree in Software Engineering, I began working professionally on designing and implementing cloud-native architectures that are resilient, maintainable, and optimized for growth.

-I take great pleasure in improving system performance and designing extensible architectures that can gracefully handle growing demands.
-I’m especially interested in distributed systems, microservice orchestration, and reactive programming models.
+I constantly think about how services can scale—both in terms of traffic and evolving requirements—and find great satisfaction in creating systems that are not only efficient but also adaptable.
+My background in computer science has shaped my interest in concurrency, thread safety, and system-level stability, which I consider essential for building robust backend services.

-While my focus is on backend development, I’ve also spent time exploring frontend technologies like React and React Native.
-This has helped me better understand the perspective of frontend teams and improved my ability to collaborate more effectively across the full stack.
+While my main focus is backend development, I’ve also explored frontend technologies like React and React Native.
+This experience has helped me better understand client-side perspectives and work more effectively across the full stack.

-Beyond writing efficient code, I enjoy translating business needs into clean, scalable system designs and believe that thoughtful architecture is the foundation of sustainable software.
-I’m always eager to explore new patterns, tools, and best practices that elevate both reliability and developer experience.

-Currently, I continue to deepen my expertise in system design, DevOps culture, and cloud infrastructure, aiming to build systems that are not only functional but also elegant and future-proof.
+I actively apply patterns like microservice orchestration, reactive programming, and domain-driven design to deliver systems that are cleanly architected and future-proof.
+I’m always eager to refine my understanding of system design, DevOps culture, and distributed computing to solve real-world problems with clarity and scalability.

 ## 🛠 Languages and Tools